pytroll/fogpy/doc/source/quickstart.rst

 .. image:: ./fogpy_docu_example_3.png

-The reddish and dark colored clouds represent cold and high altitude clouds, whereas the yellow-greenish color over central and eastern Europe is a indication for low clouds and fog.
+The reddish and dark colored clouds represent cold and high altitude clouds, whereas the yellow-greenish color over central and eastern Europe is an indication for low clouds and fog.

 Continue with more metadata
 ===========================